 A week in England will cost around $1500 – $2000, for a solo traveller, depending on where you are staying.
 London hotels are more expensive than other cities but you can visit the UK on a budget and spend as little as $100 a day.

 The cheapest months to travel to London and England are September to the start of October and January to March.
-You can find cheaper flights to the UK during these months and there are less tourists, so you will find a budget hotel easily and attractions will be quieter.
+You can find cheaper flights to the UK during these months and there are fewer tourists, so you will find a budget hotel easily and attractions will be quieter.

 The train is the easiest way to travel the UK but catching buses with Megabus or National Express is often the cheapest way to travel the UK.